La Parka (wrestler): Personal life

-In August 2019 La Parka introduced "Karis La Momia Jr."; presented as a son who decided to follow in La Parka's footsteps and become a professional wrestler.
-Shortly after his father's death, the son has become the third wrestler with the La Parka gimmick.
+In August 2019 La Parka introduced "Karis La Momia Jr."; a son who decided to follow in La Parka's footsteps and become a professional wrestler.
+Shortly after his father's death, his son began incorporating elements of the La Parka gimmick into his wrestling character.

 La Parka's brother "Taboo," also a wrestler, died on September 11, 2020.

 Injury and death

 During a Kaoz show on October 21, 2019, La Parka dove out of the ring to the floor, missed his opponent Rush, and hit the steel barrier and concrete floor head first.
 The impact paralyzed La Parka, and he was immediately taken to Monterrey's OCA hospital.
-While in the hospital, he did start to regain feeling to his extremities.
+While in the hospital, he began to regain feeling to his extremities.
 Early the next morning, he underwent surgery for his neck and cervical fractures as well as to relieve pressure to parts of his upper body.
 It was reported that not only did the injury threaten La Parka's career, but could have been fatal.
 The following day, a press release was circulated stating that La Parka had died.
 Hours later, AAA revealed the press release to be false.
 However, Huerta died on January 11, 2020, as a result of the injuries he suffered during the match.

 Legacy and tributes

 La Parka was regarded as one of Lucha Libre's biggest stars, with Dave Meltzer of the Wrestling Observer Newsletter describing him as being "a key part of the AAA presentation."
 On January 29, 2020, La Parka (Escoboza) was posthumously inducted into the AAA Hall of Fame as part of the 2020 class.

 Following Parka's death, numerous wrestlers and wrestling promotions sent their condolences, including Parka's long-time storyline enemy L.A.
 Park and AAA's rival promotion Consejo Mundial de Lucha Libre.
 On January 19, 2020, Deportivo Toluca F.C. paid tribute to Parka during their first Clausura 2020 home game.

+At Triplemania XXXII: Mexico City on August 17, 2024, a person dressed up as La Parka appeared during the Vampiro vs. El Mesias casket match, having been in a casket that was opened by Mesias and Jeff Jarrett.
+On March 22, 2025, at the 2025 Rey de Reyes, AAA debuted a third La Parka.